-Provides students with theory and skills applicable to small group dynamics.
-Focuses on group formation, development of norms, conflicts, controversy and leadership.

-Prerequisite: Grade of C or higher in HS150.
+Provides students with the theory and experience to work as effective members of small task groups.
+Styles of leadership, member roles, problem solving, decision-making and resolving conflicts/controversy are defined and studied.
+Offers the opportunity to evaluate personal performance within a group.
+Prerequisite: Grade of C or better in HS150.
 W, Sp

-HS262 Misuse and Abuse of Alcohol and Drugs Among the Elderly
+HS262 Misuse and Abuse of Alcohol and Drugs Among the Elderly 1 class hr/wk, 1 cr.